 Know your paths

-Once again, there are many approaches to knowing the safe routes from your area and it doesn’t matter if you plan on bugging in or bugging out, the rules apply to both scenarios.
-A safe route is a path that helps you reach your point, regardless the reason behind the journey, without putting yourself or your party members at risk.
+Once again, there are many approaches to knowing the safe routes from your area.
+It doesn’t matter if you plan on bugging in or bugging out, the rules apply to both scenarios.
+A safe route is a path that helps you reach your point.
+This, regardless of the reason behind the journey, without putting yourself or your party members at risk.
 Here are some examples for bugging in or bugging out:

 Bugging in safe paths: